anam-aj/edx/CS50sql/pset7-project/DESIGN.md

 As detailed by the diagram:

 * The Users table is connected to the Borrowing_Transactions table through a one-to-many relationship.
 This means that a single user can perform multiple transactions, such as borrowing or returning books.
-The user_id in the borrowing_transactions table acts as a foreign key referencing the id column in the users table.
-This relationship allows the system to track all transactions performed by individual users.

 * The Books table is also linked to the Borrowing_Transactions table in a one-to-many relationship.
 Each book can be borrowed and returned multiple times, and every transaction record refers to a specific book.
-The book_id in the borrowing_transactions table is a foreign key pointing to the id column in the books table, enabling the system to associate transactions with specific books.

-The Authors table has a one-to-many relationship with the Books table.
+* The Authors table has a one-to-many relationship with the Books table.
 An author can write multiple books, but each book is written by a single author.
-This connection is established through the author_id column in the books table, which serves as a foreign key referencing the id column in the authors table.
-This setup allows the system to retrieve all books written by a specific author efficiently.

-The Publishers table is similarly connected to the Books table through a one-to-many relationship.
+* The Publishers table is similarly connected to the Books table through a one-to-many relationship.
 A publisher can publish multiple books, but each book is published by a single publisher.
-The publisher_id in the books table acts as a foreign key referencing the id column in the publishers table.
-This relationship facilitates the retrieval of books associated with particular publishers.

 In this structure, the Books table serves as a central entity, linking authors, publishers, and transactions.
 The Borrowing_Transactions table functions as a junction between users and books, recording each borrowing and return action.
-This ER diagram ensures that the database is normalized, minimizing redundancy while supporting efficient querying and data management.

 ## Optimizations